-Whilst it is commendable that approximately 20% of the world production of palm oil is now certified by the RSPO, it is unfortunately still a fact that the global uptake of RSPO certified palm oil was only 64 % in 2022, thereby outpacing demand.
-This discourages the uncertified growers to participate in the RSPO certification.
+Whilst it is commendable that approximately 20% of the world production of palm oil is now certified by the RSPO, it is unfortunately a fact that the global uptake of RSPO certified palm oil was still only 64% in 2023, thereby outpacing demand.
+This sends a negative message to responsible growers worldwide regarding the effort they put into producing the sustainable palm oil, and discourages the uncertified growers to participate in the RSPO certification.
 The RSPO certified oil not purchased will still end up in the supply chain being sold as conventional palm oil.
-This sends a negative message to responsible growers worldwide regarding the effort they put into producing the sustainable palm oil.
-It is, however, most pleasing that the concept of commensurate effort/shared responsibility has now been incorporated within the new RSPO P&C 2018, whereby the participation of the consumer goods manufacturers (CGMs) and retailers has led to a slight increase in the demand for RSPO certified products in 2022.

-More attention needs to be given to further raising the uptake of certified sustainable RSPO Palm oil by the CGMs and retailers by demonstrating greater level of ownership which so far is still not up to mark.
-It is important for all RSPO members to step up implementing and operationalizing the concept of "shared responsibility" as sustainability is a collective mission which requires critical individual changes.
-UP is actively participating in the RSPO
+In this context, it is most pleasing that the concept of commensurate effort/shared responsibility is incorporated within the new RSPO P&C 2018, but more attention needs to be given to further raising the uptake of certified sustainable RSPO Palm oil by the consumer goods manufacturers (CGMs) and retailers, whose level of ownership is still not up to mark.
+It is important for all RSPO members to step up and implement and operationalise the concept of "shared responsibility", as sustainability is a collective mission, which requires critical individual changes.

-P&C 2023 Standards Review Task Force with the spirit to improve auditability, applicability, and commitments on shared responsibility in the revised standards.
-This should not add extra layers on top of the current complex and stringent set of criteria, as this would risk derailling the overarching goal of raising both the floor and the ceiling insofar as sustainabilty is concerned.
+To that end, UP is actively participating in the RSPO P&C 2023 Standards Review Task Force to improve auditability, applicability, and commitments to the concept of shared responsibility in the new standards, which are expected to be finalised by mid-2024.

+This should not add extra layers on top of the current complex and stringent set of criteria, as this would risk derailing the overarching goal of raising both the floor and the ceiling insofar as sustainability is concerned.